 4. Lower Capital Needs to Form and Prove New Ventures

 It is cheaper now to form and prove out a new venture than has ever been the case.
 This is a function of being able to outsource many corporate functions, being able to buy underlying systems on a pay per use basis, and the presence of a standards-based, global network that is both a platform for creating new services and a delivery mechanism for those services to billions of people.
 Because the best new ventures exhibit platform economics in this networked world, they can scale exponentially meaning that once the venture is proven at a micro level, valuations also rapidly scale.

 There will be macroeconomic cycles that make fundraising more or less difficult for new ventures in the coming decades, but it is our belief that because the stakes are so high during this disruptive time, with winner take all dynamics and because incumbents will not be able to respond organically, significant amounts of capital will always be available to ventures that are scaling once they are proven.
 What constitutes being ‘proven’ will not always directly equate to historical revenue growth.
 Some new ventures that exhibit platform economics early on will necessarily make conscious decisions to forego maximizing near-term revenue in order to achieve scale.
 Recent examples include Facebook, Twitter, and Pinterest in the consumer market.

 5. Large Reserves of Non-Traditional Capital

-Taken collectively, these shifts mean there is an abundance of seed capital for good new venture ideas, challenges in raising capital if there is not clear evidence of progress and scaling and an abundance of capital at very attractive valuations for companies that are scaling.
-This will translate to more, large scale winners and more losers who cannot get funded beyond their seed financing.
+Taken collectively, these shifts mean there is an abundance of seed capital for good new venture ideas, challenges in raising capital if there is no clear evidence of progress and scaling and an abundance of capital at very attractive valuations for companies that are scaling.
+This will translate to more, large-scale winners and more losers who cannot get funded beyond their seed financing.
 Enormous amounts of wealth will be created and funding will increasingly come from non-traditional sources.